jcs-instructor/mobtimer/backlog.md

 ## Next

+- [ ] NEW: Review onmessage related code
+- [ ] Backlog org. - e.g., short title

 New,to be prioritized and be aware of
-- [ ] PREP FOR CUSTOMERS TO USE STARTING THURS.
-5/11/2023!!!
-Goal: Have good enough product deployed, stable, well tested before next Thursday AM mob 5/11/23 9am)
+- [ ] PREP FOR CUSTOMERS TO USE:
       - [ ] Fix script error: rm: cannot remove 'src/exports.tmp': No such file or directory
       - [ ] Follow steps in CONTRIBUTING.md to deploy (e.g., publish mobtimer-api, push to main, etc.)
        - [ ] Replace window.confirm with a modal (since some browsers block popups and also it will be more user-friendly) for: